Upper Cumberland AVA: Climate

-Soil
+Soils

 The petition states that there are three types of soil orders in the AVA.
 It defines Ultisols soils as "strongly leached, acid forest soils with relatively low fertility."
 Inceptisols soils "exhibit minimal horizon development" and "lack features characteristic of other soil orders."
 They are often found in mountainous regions.
 Alfisols soils are moderately-leached soils with relatively high native fertility.
 The petition notes the eastern portion of the AVA contains Ultisols and Inceptisols soils that are moderately deep, dominantly well-drained, and strongly acidic.
 These soils have an mesic soil moisture regime, meaning that water moves down through the soil at some time in most years, and the amount of soil moisture plus rainfall is approximately equal to or exceeds the amount of evapotranspiration.
 The middle portion of the AVA contains Ultisols, Inceptisols, and Alfisols soils that are moderately-to-very deep, moderately well-drained, and loamy or clayey.
 These soils are in the udic soil moisture regime and are also predominantly in the thermic soil temperature regime, meaning that soil temperatures at a depth of 20 in range from 59 to 70 F. The western portion of the AVA contains Ultisols, Inceptisols, and Alfisols soil orders.
 Soils in this portion have a thermic soil temperature regime and udic soil moisture regime, similar to the soils in the middle portion of the AVA.
 The petition notes that the acidic and well-drained soils of the Upper Cumberland AVA allow grapes to retain acidity as they ripen, resulting in "brighter, more acidic finished wines."
 According to the petition, to the north and south of the AVA, the soils are similar to the soils within the AVA.
 Soils east of the AVA are almost exclusively Ultisols soils that generally have a thermic soil temperature regime and an udic soil moisture regime.
 Soils west of the AVA include Mollisols soils, which are found in grassland ecosystems and are not found in the AVA.
 Additionally, the region west of the AVA does not contain as many Ultisols soils as in the area.